-4.3 Function block in state
+4.3 Function Block in State

 Function blocks can be assigned to run only when a specific state is active, enabling state-dependent functionality and preventing resource conflicts.
-Each function block can be configured to run continuously Run Always or only within a designated state.
+Each function block can be configured to run continuously by assigning it to Run Always, or run only within a designated state.